2021 Play Safe & Competition Planning

 What we plan we could do in 2021 to respond to Covid-19 guidance

-It is not possible to plan for all events however it is intended the following details should allow for the competition to be played and for clubs, teams and participants to be aware of actions we may take in 2021.
+It is not possible to plan for all events however it is intended the following details should allow for the competition to be played and for clubs, teams and participants to be aware of actions we may take.

 All clubs entering teams must ensure that their course remains ‘Covid Secure’ at all times during the competition and that teams and team members strictly abide by all government guidance and England Golf Play Safe requirements at the time of play.